 Combatants Will Be Dispatched Season 2 anime TV spoilers (plot summary/synopsis)

 In the Afterword of light novel Volume 2, the creator implied that the protagonists would be more heroic in Volume 3.
 Whether or not that’s a good thing for Combatants Will Be Dispatched Season 2 is up in the air since scummy characters are the writer’s forte.

-Six’s Evil Points have fallen into the red after he requested the Destroyer.
+Six’s Evil Points have fallen even further into the red after he requested the Destroyer.
 Six and Alice can’t reacquisition new equipment, so they even need to make their own ammo for the shotgun.

 Kisaragi Corporation’s new mission for the pair is to fortify their base on the planet and expand their territory.
 But to pull that off, they’ll need to increase their points.

 Worse, their new hideout home is destroyed in a massive explosion after Snow has a gunpowder mishap and they all end up living in tents at the edge of the forest.
 The heavily indebted Snow is literally willing to do anything just to keep a roof over her head, especially after she wasn’t able to pay her own rent due to the Flame Zapper MK.
 2 loan and she was evicted.